42-Yerevan-Armenia/ft_transcendence-42/README.md

 - non

 ## Modules
+Major 1
+Minor 1
 ### Web

-- Major module: Use a Framework as backend. `Aram`
+- Major module: Use a Framework as backend. `Aram` ✅
-- Minor module: Use a database for the backend. `Aram`
+- Minor module: Use a database for the backend. `Aram` ✅

 ### User